 Access information and handouts for the 2017 Land Trust Advancement Initiative - New London County HERE.

-- Waterbury Region Land Trust Advancement Initiative (2017, 2018) - With funding from the Connecticut Community Foundation, this one-year initiative will allow three land trusts to explore opportunities for stronger collaborative relationships with regional conservation partners, Weantinoge Heritage Land Trust and the Litchfield Hills Greenprint Collaborative, and arrive together at a decision that best supports the long-term goals of the individual land trusts, with an enhanced conservation impact in the region.
+- Waterbury Region Land Trust Advancement Initiatives (2016-17, 2017-18) - With funding from the Connecticut Community Foundation, these one-year initiatives allowed single-town land trusts to explore opportunities for stronger collaborative relationships with regional conservation partners, Weantinoge Heritage Land Trust and the Litchfield Hills Greenprint Collaborative, and arrive together at a decision that best supports the long-term goals of the individual land trusts, with an enhanced conservation impact in the region.
+The overarching goal of the 2017-18 Initiative was to build upon the progress made in fostering a collaborative effort among the three participating land trusts from the 2016-17 Initiative (Bethlehem, Litchfield and Watertown), with guidance and expertise from Weantinoge and Greenprint, while also expanding the project geographically for greater regional impact.
+To that end, after examining the common longer-term priorities identified through the 2016-17 Initiative, we decided to focus the current project on strategic conservation planning and invited the Morris Land Trust to participate.
+Together, through a series of individual and group mapping exercises, the project participants identified two potential regional partnership/collaborations.

 A special thanks also goes to The Geoffrey C. Hughes Foundation for their generous support of our training & education programs